VaSe7u/MPU925x/README.md

 **MPU925x** is a MEMS accelerometer, gyroscope and magnetometer.
-This library configures and reads the **MPU925x** through callback functions.
-This makes it's platform independent.
+This interfaces with **MPU925x** through callback functions, making the library platform independent.

 Resources